 In March 2020, like most companies, Heap swiftly moved to a remote model.
-As our Heaple transitioned from working in our SF, NYC, and London offices to working at home, we acknowledged the importance of having a great work from home setup, so we offered a $1,000 work from home stipend for all Heaple.
+As our Heaple transitioned from working in our SF, NYC, and London offices to working at home, we acknowledged the importance of having a great home office setup, so we offered a $1,000 Home Office Stipend for all Heaple.

 Fortunately, we already had almost 50% of our engineering workforce working remotely, so we were prepared for this shift and had internal experts to learn from.

 As we started making plans for the future, we evaluated our options.
 We ran internal focus groups and sent out a company-wide survey, which helped us to understand the appetite for a Virtual-First work setup.
 We also consulted leaders from other companies to learn best practices on running great Virtual-First companies.